 We all value the ideal of engagement at work.
-A recent LinkedIn report celebrated that the United States has climbed to an all-time high – 38% engagement.
-So, as we celebrate that percentage, does anyone else recognize that 62% of the workforce – nearly two-thirds aren’t engaged?
+A recent LinkedIn report celebrated that the United States has climbed to an all-time high engagement rate of 38%.
+So, as we celebrate that percentage, does anyone else recognize that 62% of the workforce (nearly two-thirds) aren’t engaged?

 In the last 14 years of my corporate HR experience, I worked in an executive environment where our CEO would often remind us that “none of us are as smart as all of us.”
-The team mattered and people, down to the very basic level of the company, knew what we stood for and what we were working toward.
+The team mattered, and people, down to the very basic level of the company, knew what we stood for and what we were working toward.
 Our CEO joined us on monthly calls and we answered questions going from one table to another at breakfasts, lunches, and dinners.
 We held regular town hall meetings, listened to one another, and held executives accountable for the regular occurrence of these check-ins.
 All of this before “engagement” was a thing.

 For example, companies use 9 blocking, rack & stack, learning, and development initiatives to build employees with the thought that this will keep them engaged.
-Perhaps, it will.
+Perhaps it will, in some cases.
 However, these tactics have been around for a while and don’t seem to affect overall engagement.
 Why?
 Because typically, they involve only a few employees.
 Normally only the HIPO’s, High Potential Employees, benefit from or are offered these opportunities.
-What about the other 85 percent of employees?
+What about the other 85% of employees?
 We make these decisions, leave the majority out, and then wonder why every single employee is not engaged.

-- People are more engaged when they have a stake in the results and feel listened to and respected.
-I recently heard a comment made from an employee after her exchange with the CEO: After questioning her future with the CEO, she was challenged to stop waiting for the company to tag her out as a future leader and begin to prepare herself as one.
+People are more engaged when they have a stake in the results and feel listened to and respected.
+I recently heard a comment made from an employee after her exchange with the CEO.
+After questioning her future with the CEO, she was challenged to stop waiting for the company to tag her out as a future leader and begin to prepare herself as one.
 She said, “That is the most respectful way anyone has ever challenged me to improve and to take responsibility for my career.
 I feel heard and I feel important.”

-“As we find ourselves in authentic service to our teams we ultimately find that people are drawn to us and want our leadership.
+In a blogpost written by our founder and CEO, Larendee Roos, she explains, “As we find ourselves in authentic service to our teams we ultimately find that people are drawn to us and want our leadership.
 Employees have many options of where they can work.
 We are one among a sea of many leaders.
-Our introspection that helps us understand when we feel energized and inspired compared to when we feel like we have sold ourselves short or compromised our core standards help us be more authentic.
+Our introspection that helps us understand when we feel energized and inspired compared to when we feel like we have sold ourselves short or compromised our core standards helps us be more authentic.
 This work helps us to boldly guide our teams without fear.
 It also helps us lead with greater clarity.”